jju/stubbl/seasons/gcx/week06.md

 The Spectres and Vagabonds traded TDs throughout and it came down to a matter of possession timing that put the Vagabonds on top in one of their best matches in recent memory.
 The Vagabonds are having their best offensive season ever with a TD/GP rate over pi.
 ZV 5 - DS 4

-OM - AR Win for either would have put them on top of their divisions, but the draw leaves them in the middle of the fray
+A win for either would have put them on top of their divisions, but the draw leaves them in the middle of the fray.
+It looks like the Arborists do better against bashing teams so far.
+OM 2 - AR 2

 The fight for first in the Pits was won in the first half when the Eagles' defense swallowed up the Furies attack.
 After that it was mostly just a case of defending until Humbert could make a timely endzone run.
 (There were a few palpitations before that, but we always gloss over a bit.)
 RE 2 - CF 1